A Weed Is A Plant Out Of Place

 Arrow Icon Back to What's On

-Anna Atkins, Harry Callahan, Pierpaolo Campanini, Mat Collishaw, Dorothy Cross, Latifa Echakhch, Susan Hartnett, Michael Landy, Mateo Lopez, Maria Sibylla Merian, Adrian Paci, Luisa Rabbia, Jeanne Silverthorne, Philip Taaffe, Emma Tenant, Michael John Whelan and Pae White.
+The artists in the exhibition are: Anna Atkins, Harry Callahan, Pierpaolo Campanini, Mat Collishaw, Dorothy Cross, Latifa Echakhch, Susan Hartnett, Michael Landy, Mateo Lopez, Adrian Paci, Luisa Rabbia, Maria Sibylla Merian, Jeanne Silverthorne, Philip Taaffe, Emma Tennant, Michael John Whelan and Pae White.

 Discover More